orbatschow/kubepost/README.md

 The Prometheus operator automatically detects changes in the Kubernetes API server to any of the above objects, and ensures that matching PostgreSQL objects are kept in sync.

-To learn more about the CRDs introduced by kubepost have a look at the [specification](docs/getting-started.md).
+To learn more about the CRDs introduced by kubepost have a look at the [getting started](docs/getting-started.md) guide.

 ## Quickstart